gaopinghuang0/react-in-typescript/README.md

 # react-in-typescript
-Simple React in Typescript
+Rewrite React and ReactDOM in Typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Setup
+## Extra Setup
-* Uninstall `react` and `react-dom` because we will use our own implementation.
-* Install react types via `yarn add -D @types/react` if not existing.
-We will use react types for API requirement.
+* Uninstall `react-dom` because I will use my own implementation.
+I tried to uninstall `react`, but I added it back because I decided to use react types for API requirements.
+For example, I simply reuse the types of `React.ReactElement`, `React.ReactNode`, `React.JSX.IntrinsicElements`, rather than define my own versions.
+This allows me to focus on the core implementation and also guarantees that my code is compatible with `react`.
-* In this project, we need to transform JSX into JS and replace it with `MyReact.createElement`, rather than the default `React.createElement`. [babel-plugin-transform-react-jsx](https://www.npmjs.com/package/babel-plugin-transform-react-jsx) can do the work.
+* In this project, we need to transform JSX into JS and replace the default `React.createElement` with `MyReact.createElement`.
+Here I use [babel-plugin-transform-react-jsx](https://www.npmjs.com/package/babel-plugin-transform-react-jsx).
 To customize babel beyond the default config of `create-react-app`, I found a [workaround here](https://github.com/facebook/create-react-app/issues/167).
+  * First `yarn eject`.
-First `yarn eject`, then edit `config/webpack.config.js` by adding the plugin into the the following section (around line 390).
+  * Then edit `config/webpack.config.js` by adding the plugin into the the following section (around line 390).
 ```js
 {
     test: /\.(js|mjs|jsx|ts|tsx)$/,